yorgosk/grace-compiler/README.md

   This project is a **Grace programming language Compiler**, developed at **Spring of 2017** by **Chrysinas Ioannis** and **Kamaras Georgios** as a semester-long group-project for Compilers course.

+## Current Version

+  ***Parts I, II***
+  >Our compiler is currently on the *first stage* of it's development.
+For now, it has *Lexer and Parser capabilities*.
+  It processes the argument's program and, after it decides that it is correct (it conforms with our grammar's specifications), it prints it's Parsing Tree.
+If it decides that the program it's not correct, it produces some basic error messages to help the user find what's wrong and correct it.

+# Specifications

+  Grace is a simple imperative programming language.
+Her main attributes, in short, are the following:
+  *Simple structure and syntax of commands and expressions, which really resembles C.
+  *Basic data types for characters, integers and arrays.
+  *Simple functions, pass by value and by reference.
+  *Variable scope like Pascal.
+  *Library of functions.

 # Instructions

 ## Development Platform